Package 'chromatographR'

 Description

 Normalizes peak table or list of chromatograms by specified column in sample metadata.
-Metadata must first be attached to peak_table using attach_metadata.
+Metadata must first be attached to the peak_table using attach_metadata.

 Usage